Etosha, Himba & Skeleton

 Day 4: Tuesday – Okaukuejo – Palmwag – 320 km

-Etendeka translates as ‘flat top’ and indeed many of the surrounding mountains have flat table-tops.
-The terrain here is covered with small uniform boulders, a legacy of the break-up of Gondwanaland when, what is now Southern Africa, broke away from what is now South America around 180 million years ago.
+After our visit to Otjikandero, we will make a brief stop in Kamanjab before continuing our journey.
+The next leg of our trip today is genuinely spectacular.
+We turn to the west and head towards the mighty Etendeka Mountains and the Grootberg Pass.
+Etendeka translates as ‘flat top’, and indeed many of the surrounding mountains have flat table-tops.
+The terrain here is covered with small uniform boulders, a legacy of the breakup of Gondwanaland when what is now Southern Africa broke away from what is now South America around 180 million years ago.

-A time of massive volcanic upheaval and the same rocks, (Etendeka basalts), can be found in great abundance in Brazil.
+A time of massive volcanic upheaval, and the same rocks (Etendeka basalts), can be found in great abundance in Brazil.
 As we travel through this rocky landscape, we can enjoy the sweeping views and spectacular landscapes of this ancient land.

-Palmwag is set out abreast of the Uniab River and under waving makalani palm trees, which often provide a refuge for Namibia’s unique desert adapted elephants.
+Palmwag is set out abreast of the Uniab River and under waving makalani palm trees, which often provide a refuge for Namibia’s unique desert-adapted elephants.
 Sometimes coming very close to our camp, and sometimes coming right in for a visit, the elephants have been known to drink water from the swimming pools.
 We arrive in the late afternoon and set up our camp in time to enjoy a sundowner and hopefully see some of the resident elephant herds.

 Meals: Breakfast, Lunch & Dinner